Star Trek: Lower Decks season 1: Streaming and broadcast

 The season premiered on August 6, 2020, on CBS All Access in the United States, and ran for 10 episodes until October 8.
 Like previous All Access Star Trek series, each episode of the season was broadcast in Canada by Bell Media on the same day as the All Access release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.

 International distribution for the series had not been secured by the time of its premiere in the U.S. and Canada.
 The series was originally intended for release later in 2020, following the release of the third season of Star Trek: Discovery, but the premiere date for Lower Decks was moved up after the COVID-19 pandemic impacted the post-production timeline for Discovery and forced that series to be delayed.
 McMahan explained that negotiations for international distribution could not be similarly moved up, so the release of the series outside of the U.S. and Canada would have to wait until those negotiations were completed.
 Amazon Prime Video was revealed, in December 2020, to have picked up the streaming rights for the series in several territories—including Europe, Australia, New Zealand, Japan, and India—with the full first season released on the service on January 22, 2021.

 In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
 The season remained on Paramount+ along with future seasons.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In July 2023, Bell Media announced that the series would be leaving Crave over the following month.
+It would continue to be broadcast on CTV Sci-Fi and past seasons would remain available on CTV.ca and the CTV app.

 Home media

 The season was released on DVD, Blu-Ray, and limited edition steelbook formats in the U.S. on May 18, 2021.
-The release includes almost two hours of bonus features, including deleted and extended animatics, featurettes on the cast and characters, the references to other Star Trek series, and the making of each episode, and an "over-the-top action trailer" for the fictional film Crisis Point from the episode of the same name.
+The release includes almost two hours of bonus features, including deleted and extended animatics; featurettes on the cast and characters, the references to other Star Trek series, and the making of each episode; and an "over-the-top action trailer" for the fictional film Crisis Point from the episode of the same name.